Approximating Sparse Graphs: The Random Overlapping Communities Model: Abstract

 \section{Abstract}

-How can we approximate sparse graphs and sequences of sparse graphs (with average degree unbounded and $o(n)$)?
+How can we approximate sparse graphs and sequences of sparse graphs (with unbounded average degree)?
 We consider convergence in the first $k$ moments of the graph spectrum (equivalent to the numbers of closed $k$-walks) appropriately normalized.
-We introduce a simple, easy to sample, random graph model that captures the limiting spectra of many sequences of interest, including the sequence of hypercube graphs.
+We introduce a simple random graph model that captures the limiting spectra of many sequences of interest, including the sequence of hypercube graphs.
 The Random Overlapping Communities (ROC) model is specified by a distribution on pairs $(s,q)$, $s \in \mathbb{Z}_+, q \in (0,1]$.
 A graph on $n$ vertices with average degree $d$ is generated by repeatedly picking pairs $(s,q)$ from the distribution, adding an Erd\H{os}-R\'{e}nyi random graph of edge density $q$ on a subset of vertices chosen by including each vertex with probability $s/n$, and repeating this process so that the expected degree is $d$.
-Our proof of convergence to a ROC random graph is based on the Stieltjes moment condition.
-We also show that the model is an effective approximation for individual graphs.
-For almost all possible triangle-to-edge and four-cycle-to-edge ratios, there exists a pair $(s,q)$ such that the ROC model with this single community type produces graphs with both desired ratios, a property that cannot be achieved by stochastic block models of bounded description size.
-Moreover, ROC graphs exhibit an inverse relationship between degree and clustering coefficient, a characteristic of many real-world networks.
+We also show that ROC graphs exhibit an inverse relationship between degree and clustering coefficient, a characteristic of many real-world networks.